Britain's Got Talent: Live tour

 Between 2008 and 2011, several of the show's semi-finalists, finalists, and winners from various series, took part in a live tour titled "Britain's Got Talent Tour".
 The event consisted of several shows held across various UK cities during the Summer months, with site locations including: Cardiff, Liverpool, Birmingham, Belfast, Sheffield, Glasgow, Edinburgh, Nottingham, London and Manchester.
 When the first live tour hosted by Stephen Mulhern was announced on 17 April 2008, demand for tickets for the thirteen dates set for it was high.
 This led to an extension in the number of performances for it, increasing the overall number from twelve (the ten finalists from that year's series and two of the semi-finalists, Tracey Lee Collins and Anya Sparks), to twenty-two including matinées and a duet with Faryl Smith and Andrew Johnston.
 In 2009, Mulhern hosted a new live tour which initially featured four dates before it was later increased to run for eighteen shows.
 It included performances by Diversity, Flawless, Aidan Davis, Shaun Smith, Stavros Flatley, Hollie Steel, 2 Grand, Julian Smith, Shaheen Jafargholi, Susan Boyle, Darth Jackson, DJ Talent and the 2008 winner, George Sampson.
 In 2010, a third live tour was created, featuring a much larger schedule and taking place across sixteen cities and twenty-three shows.
 It was hosted by comedian Paddy McGuinness, and featured performances by that year's finalists of Britain's Got Talent: Spelbound, Twist & Pulse, Kieran Gaffney, Tobias Mead, Tina & Chandi, Paul Burling, Christopher Stone, Janey Cutler, Liam McNally and Connected.

 In 2011, a fourth live tour was created.
 Hosted by Mulhern, it featured performances by the finalists of that year's Britain's Got Talent: Jai McDowall, Ronan Parke, New Bounce, Razy Gogonea, Michael Collings, Paul Gbegbaje, Steven Hall, James Hobley, Les Gibson and Jean Martyn.
 However, ticket sales were drastically reduced due to low interest in the tour was as a result of the financial climate that year.
 Because there were raised concerns a new tour would flop if sales failed to improve, the tour was axed in 2012.

+It was announced in January 2026 that Britain's Got Talent would go on Tour in 2027.
+The show will be exclusive for Butlin's holiday resorts and will tour during selected half term and summer holiday breaks.